7.4. DataCat - a shiny front-end for your dataset¶

 The catalog is, of course, only as useful as the metadata that is contained within it.

 So let’s add some!
-This can easily be done with the add
+This can easily be done with the catalog-add

 flag:

-DataLad Catalog accepts metadata input in the form of json lines, i.e. a text file
+DataLad Catalog accepts metadata input in the multiple formats, including:

-) where each line is a single, correctly formatted,
+) containing JSON lines, where each line is a single, correctly formatted, JSON object.JSON lines from STDIN

 Before we add metadata to our data-cat catalog, we’ll first introduce a few important concepts and tools.